 (A proxy form is provided for your convenience.)

 - The County Chairman or, in his absence, the Vice-Chairman, shall preside over all meetings of the County Committee.
-In the absence of both, the Chair shall devolve in the following order: Treasurer, Recording Secretary, and Corresponding Secretary.
+In the absence of both, the Chair shall devolve in the following order: Treasurer and Secretary.

 - Persons who are not members of the County Committee may have the floor with permission of the Chairman but may not offer a motion and may not vote.